Imperial Hero: Combat

-Player versus Player (PvP)
+Player versus player (PvP)

 In Imperial Hero, players are competing with each other in multiple ways.
-They can attack each other to plunder resources, they can participate in fighting tournaments, or they can defend the borders of their faction against attacks from other factions in the Border Patrol.
-The winners in the various PvP activities receive weekly rewards, based on their performance.
+They can attack each other to plunder resources, participate in fighting tournaments, or defend the borders of their faction against attacks from other factions in the Border Patrol.
+The winners in the various PvP activities receive weekly rewards based on their performance.

 Crafting

-Players can also pick one of the 3 main professions and one of 6 secondary professions, which allow them to craft all sorts of items, ranging from consumables to battle equipment.
+Players can also pick one of the three main professions and one of six secondary professions, which allow them to craft all sorts of items, ranging from consumables to battle equipment.
 Players must go around the provinces to gather the necessary materials for crafting.
 During this time, they are sometimes in danger of being attacked and burglarised by other players.
 Once the raw resources are gathered, they are then processed into crafting materials, which can be used to craft some of the most powerful artifacts in the game.

-Reputations and Titles
+Reputations and titles

 While completing quests and defeating foes, players earn reputation with the various factions and sub-factions of the Ayarr Empire.
 These reputations bring benefits to the hero, such as discounts in shops and other perks, but also by providing the player with honorary titles.
 Most titles provide bonuses, and the rarer titles can provide substantial perks to the hero who holds them.

 Trade

 Players of all factions can trade resources, consumables, items and rare goods.
 This is done through the in-game auction house and the resource market.
-The economy of the game allows for the free exchange of most goods and savvy players can amass fortunes.